vipulSP2108/ES113-Data-Centric-Computing/L1-Delete-from-beginning-VIPulSP21/Readme.md

-# Delete from the beginning of a linked list
+# Delete from the beginning of a list
 In this problem, we have written a partial implementation of the class Linked-List that inserts elements at the start of the list.
 You have to write a function `delete_front` in the class that deletes element from the beginning of the linked list.

  Assume the initial list is ` 23 11 2 8 7 4 13`.
 This list will be given in the code provided in the input.